The Banco de España didn't report profits in 2023. Why not?

 To answer these questions, let’s first take a look at the Banco de España’s balance sheet at the end of 2023 (see Figure 1).

-The asset side of the balance sheet is largely the result of conducting European Central Bank (ECB) monetary policyOpens in new window: monetary policy loans and the monetary policy portfolio.
+The asset side of the balance sheet is largely the result of conducting European Central Bank (ECB) monetary policy: monetary policy loans and the monetary policy portfolio.
 The liability side shows the sources used to finance the assets.
-For our purposes here, it is worth highlighting the deposits (or bank reservesOpens in new window) that credit institutions hold at the Banco de España, and the central bank’s own funds: capital, reserves and provisions.
+For our purposes here, it is worth highlighting the deposits (or bank reserves) that credit institutions hold at the Banco de España, and the central bank’s own funds: capital, reserves and provisions.

 Thanks to this balance sheet structure, central banks typically make a profit.
 More often than not, the return on assets is greater than the cost of liabilities.
 For instance, the banknotes issued by central banks are a zero-interest-bearing liability.